Skip to content

 scopeScopeYesScope tier (enterprise / project / user / local)

-Run the linter automatically whenever the agent modifies a TypeScript file:
+Run the linter automatically whenever the agent uses the Write tool:

 handler: "npx biome check --write"